Michio Kaku and Jennifer Thompson

 III.
 Beyond the Fourth Dimension

-When we look into deep space we are looking back in time.
+When we look into space we are looking back in time; looking into deep space we are seeing farther back into time.

 "We all agree that your theory is crazy.
 The question that divides us is whether it is crazy enough."